danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

- - rdm-draft-petry-riot-design-goals.md
+ - rdm-draft-petry-riot-design-guidelines.md
- - Title: RIOT design goals
+ - Title: RIOT design guidelines
  - Author: Daniel Petry
  - Date: October 2018

 ## Abstract

-RIOT OS is an operating system aimed at low resource (ROM, RAM, power) devices.
+RIOT is an operating system aimed at low resource (ROM, RAM, power) devices.
-It supports a range of use cases.
-To achieve that support, developers typically follow the design philosophies described here.
+It is general purpose within the sphere of IoT, and supports a range of use cases.
+To achieve that support, the design philosophies described herein are followed.

 ## Status